Origen-SDK/o2/python/web/source/guides/utilities.rst

     [user__datasets.git]
     [user__datasets.bitbucket]

-These are then available on the |dict-like| container :meth:`datasets <_origen.users.Datasets` and our example application can interact with these two systems as the same user with two different sets of credentials.
+These are then available on the |dict-like| container :meth:`datasets <_origen.users.datasets>` and our example application can interact with these two systems as the same user with two different sets of credentials.

 .. code:: python